halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 ## Isolate SDK Code

-By keeping all of your interaction with LaunchDarkly within a single location in your application, you'll streamline the SDK configuration process, ensure that everyone connects the same way, have a single place to update if any changes are needed and potentially reduce the learning curve towards using flags, as each developer doesn't have to learn the details of the underlying SDK.
+By keeping all of your interactions with LaunchDarkly within a single location in your application, you'll:

+* Streamline the SDK configuration process
+* Ensure that everyone connects the same way
+* Have a single place to update if any changes are needed

+You'll also potentially reduce the learning curve towards using flags, as each developer doesn't have to learn the details of the underlying SDK.
 This can also help adoption of LaunchDarkly within your teams by creating a set of code that can be reused across not just one application but many.

 There's another important benefit.
 The SDK client needs to be initialized before it can be used.
 While the cost of initialization is small (under 25ms), you do not want to needlessly incur it more than necessary.
 Having flag calls run through a wrapper can help ensure that this doesn't happen.
 Let's look at an example.